 When your child feels confident and comfortable with himself, he’s less likely to accept bad treatment from frenemies.
-You can help your child identify his strengths and find opportunites to praise them.
-You can also try to promote activities that build his self-esteem and confidence
+You can help your child feel this way by encouraging him to focus on his strengths, and praising his strengths yourself.
+You can also try to get your child interested in activities that build his self-esteem and confidence

 It’s a good idea to give your child the chance to sort out friendship issues herself before you step in.
-This can help her learn valuable life skills such as conflict resolution, assertiveness and problem-solving.
-But when you feel you need to step in, here are some ideas:
+This can help her learn valuable life skills like conflict resolution, assertiveness and problem-solving.
+But when you feel you need to step in, here are some ideas.

-- Sometimes frenemies act in negative ways because they get good reactions.
-Use our problem-solving steps with your child to work out what the frenemy is getting out of the behaviour.
+Sometimes frenemies act in negative ways because they get good reactions.
+You can use our problem-solving steps with your child to work out what the frenemy is getting out of the behaviour.
 Then you might be able to work out a solution.
 Using a witty comeback, being assertive, or walking away without comment can change the dynamic.

-- Find out about clubs at school (drama club, sporting group, chess club and so on) that your child could join.
-She might be able to find others with shared interests.
+- Find out about clubs at school – for example, drama club, sporting group, chess club and so on.
+Your child might be able to find others with shared interests.